Republic of Cuba (1902–1959): Constitution of 1940

 A new constitution was adopted in 1940, which engineered radical progressive ideas, including the right to labor and health care.
 Batista was elected president in the same year, holding the post until 1944.
 He is so far the only non-white Cuban to win the nation's highest political office.
 His government carried out major social reforms.
-Several members of the Communist Party held office under his administration.
+Several members of the Communist Revolutionary Union held office under his administration.
 Cuban armed forces were not greatly involved in combat during World War II, although president Batista suggested a joint U.S.-Latin American assault on Francoist Spain to overthrow its authoritarian regime.

 Batista adhered to the 1940 constitution's structures preventing his re-election.
-Ramon Grau San Martin was the winner of the next election, in 1944.
+Ramón Grau San Martin was the winner of the next election, in 1944.
 Grau further corroded the base of the already teetering legitimacy of the Cuban political system, in particular by undermining the deeply flawed, though not entirely ineffectual, Congress and Supreme Court.
 Carlos Prío Socarrás, a protégé of Grau, became president in 1948.
-The two terms of the Auténtico Party saw an influx of investment which fueled a boom and raised living standards for all segments of society and created a prosperous middle class in most urban areas.

 Batista dictatorship

-Before presidential election in 1952, Batista staged a coup.
-Back in power and receiving financial, military and logistical support from the United States government, Batista suspended the 1940 Constitution and revoked most political liberties, including the right to strike.
-He outlawed the Cuban Communist Party in 1952.
+Before the presidential election in 1952, Batista staged a coup.
+Back in power and receiving financial, military, and logistical support from the United States government, Batista suspended the 1940 Constitution and revoked most political liberties, including the right to strike.
+He outlawed the Popular Socialist Party in 1952.
 He then aligned with the wealthiest landowners who owned the largest sugar plantations, and presided over a stagnating economy that widened the gap between rich and poor Cubans.
-Eventually it reached the point where most of the sugar industry was in U.S. hands, and foreigners owned 70% of the arable land.
+Eventually, it reached the point where most of the sugar industry was in U.S. hands, and foreigners owned 70% of the arable land.
 As such, Batista's repressive government then began to systematically profit from the exploitation of Cuba's commercial interests, by negotiating lucrative relationships with both the American Mafia, who controlled the drug, gambling, and prostitution businesses in Havana, and with large U.S.-based multinational companies who were awarded lucrative contracts.
-To quell the growing discontent amongst the populace—which was subsequently displayed through frequent student riots and demonstrations—Batista established tighter censorship of the media, while also using his Bureau for the Repression of Communist Activities secret police to carry out wide-scale violence, torture and public executions.
+To quell the growing discontent amongst the populace—which was subsequently displayed through frequent student riots and demonstrations—Batista established tighter censorship of the media, while also using his Bureau for the Repression of Communist Activities secret police to carry out wide-scale violence, torture, and public executions.
 These murders mounted in 1957, as socialism became more influential.
 Many people were killed, with estimates ranging from hundreds to about 20,000 people killed.
-Cuba had Latin America's highest per capita consumption rates of meat, vegetables, cereals, automobiles, telephones and radios, though about one third of the population was considered poor and enjoyed relatively little of this consumption.
+Cuba had Latin America's highest per capita consumption rates of meat, vegetables, cereals, automobiles, telephones, and radios, though about one-third of the population was considered poor and enjoyed relatively little of this consumption.